Tablecloth Size Calculator

 - Drop

-- The vertical fabric overhang from the tabletop edge.
+- The vertical hang from the tabletop edge to the cloth edge.

 - Finished size

-- The final visible tablecloth size after sewing, hemming, or purchasing.
+- The visible tablecloth size after hemming, laundering reserve, or purchase sizing is complete.

 - Floor clearance

-- The distance between the longest cloth drop and the floor.
+- The gap between the longest cloth drop and the floor.
 Negative clearance means puddling.

 - Overlay

-- A smaller decorative cloth, often square, used on top of another linen or a visible table.
+- A smaller decorative cloth, often square, placed over a table or another linen.

 - Shrink reserve

-- Extra fabric included before sewing to account for expected shrinkage.
+- Extra fabric included before sewing to allow for expected shrinkage.

 References:

-- Types of Tablecloths and Table Linens, WebstaurantStore.
+- Types of Tablecloths and Table Linens, WebstaurantStore, updated December 18, 2025.